Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 ```

+{% include alert.html type="info" content="
+The k != 0 portion of this project uses the `NGramMap` class from project 2a, which is why we have provided placeholder implementations for `NGramMap` and `TimeSeries`.
+The placeholder implementations are sufficient to complete project 2b.

+If you want to copy in your own `NGramMap` and `TimeSeries` from project 2a, you can.
+However, we suggest only doing so after you get a full score on project 2b, just in case your implementation has any subtle bugs in it.
+" %}

 {% include alert.html type="warning" content="
-Since this project will be using frequency for k != 0 (don't worry about it yet), we need to use the implementation from 2A to come up with frequencies with `NGramMap`.
-As mentioned above, we have provided you our `NGramMap` class and once you run `git pull skeleton main` you'll realize that `NGramMap.java` uses our `NGramMap` imported from the library.
-Please make sure that you have the correct library otherwise you won't be able to run your code.
+If you are getting errors in `NGramMap`, make sure you did step 2 (updating `library-fa23`).
 " %}

 ## Getting Started

 {% include alert.html type="warning" content="
-**IMPORTANT NOTE:** You should *really* complete **Projecet 2B: [Checkpoint](https://www.gradescope.com/courses/572446/assignments/3489941)** first before starting coding, or even designing your project.
+**IMPORTANT NOTE:** You should *really* complete **Project 2B: [Checkpoint](https://www.gradescope.com/courses/572446/assignments/3489941)** first before starting coding, or even designing your project.
 We think this would be helpful.
 " %}

 The course staff has created a couple of introductory videos to the project and the starter code